SGpp/DisCoTec/README.md

 1. If memory and/or time constraints are not your limiting factor; you can easily achieve the numerical accuracy you need with your resources.
-2. If your solver just does not fit the discretization constraints imposed by DisCoTec:
+2. If your PDE solver just does not fit the discretization constraints imposed by DisCoTec:
    - a rectilinear (or mapped to rectilinear) domain
    - structured rectilinear grids in your main data structure (=typically the unknown function), stored as a linearized array